UUSC Statement on the UU@UN Office

 Each fellowship includes a stipend of $25,000.

 Fellows will work remotely.
-Each fellow will dedicate approximately 10 hours per week for 10-12 months on collaborative research with UUSC’s partners.
+Each fellow will dedicate approximately 10 hours per week for 10-12 months to collaborative research with UUSC’s partners.

-Fellows will also meet as a cohort and with UUSC’s Research team and will have the opportunity to experience the work of a human rights organization through collaboration across UUSC’s teams.
+Fellows will also meet as a cohort and with UUSC’s research team, and they will have the opportunity to experience the work of a human rights organization through collaboration across UUSC’s teams.